oracle/cloudtestdrive/AppDev/oke-rancher/vm.md

 <p>
 A compartment is a collection of related resources, that gives you the ability to manage your cloud, more efficiently.
 Usually, when you have multiple teams/departments or project in your organization.
-The use case of the compartments is to split your Cloud tenancy as per your organization divisions.
+The use case of the compartments is to split your Cloud tenancy as per your organizational divisions.
 You can read more about compartments, here:

 https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm